rasibn/rasibn/README.md

 # Rasib Nadeem
-- Making my developer workflow more awesome and writing pretty code.
+- Software Engineer @Careem
+- I write pretty code in my spare time

 ## Fun Facts
+- I use LazyVim (Favorite plugin is Oil.nvim)
-- I use (n)vim as my IDE of choice.
+- I like programming, configuring, optimizing my life, workflow etc.
-- I am interested in low-level programming: compilers, network protocols etc.
-- My current favourite PL (changes quaterly) is gleam, buuut I would default to python if my life depends on it (i.e for coding interviews 😸)
+- One day I will migrate to NixOS

-- You can connect with me really on twitter (or _X_) at  [x.com/rasibx](https://x.com/rasibx) or just `rasib` on discord
+- Connect with me on discord `@rasib`